API Documentation

 • qabove (float, optional) – quantile value between 0 and 1, signifying a lower limit.
 Only search for flat signals above this limit.
 By default None.

-• hbelow (float, optional) – absolute value in units of timeseries signifying an upper limit.
+• hbelow (float, optional) – absolute value in units of time series signifying an upper limit.
 Only search for flat signals below this limit.
 By default None.

-• habove (float, optional) – absolute value in units of timeseries signifying a lower limit.
+• habove (float, optional) – absolute value in units of time series signifying a lower limit.
 Only search for flat signals above this limit.
 By default None.

-corrections – a series with same index as the input timeseries containing corrections.
+corrections – a series with same index as the input time series containing corrections.
 Contains NaNs where the signal is considered flat or dead.

-Return type
+Return type:

 pd.Series

-traval.rulelib.rule_funcdict_to_nan(series, funcdict)[source]
+traval.rulelib.rule_funcdict(series, funcdict)[source]

 Detection rule, flag values with dictionary of functions.